waimea-jlerch/200DTD-assesment/docs/Development.md

 I will need to work on the functionality of admin portals and my sign-ups before moving on the respondsive styling in css.

+### 01/07/24

+I have finished the functionality of 'mySignUps' pages

+PICS:!!

+It is a page where student can cancel sign-up and view what they have signed-up for using $_SESSION

+I have to work on the admin portal.
+When an admin is in session, they can see:
+- the 'trash-can' icon that they can click on and delete event.
+- the plus icon to add upcoming events
+- in the event details page there is an edit details button that let admin edit event details
+- New page that let's admin view every international and migrants student records

+Other than that I have to figure out how to add pictures into database when creating an upcoming event.
+Also, I have to figure out how to format the datetime so that it is easily readable by my end-users.

+### DATE HERE

+Replace this test with what you are working on

+Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

+### DATE HERE

+Replace this test with what you are working on

+Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

 ### DATE HERE

 Replace this test with what you are working on